-We recommend that you remind your child not to share personal items such as brushes, combs or hats with other students because lice pass from person-to-person by direct contact or by sharing clothing or personal items with lice on them.
+We recommend that you remind your child not to share personal items, such as brushes, combs, or hats with other students because lice pass from person-to-person by direct contact or by sharing clothing or personal items with lice on them.

-If a student in your child’s class is found to have head lice, you will receive a written notice which recommends that you check all members of your household for lice and treat them as necessary.
+If a student in your child’s class is found to have head lice, you will receive a written notice that recommends that you check all members of your household for lice and treat them as necessary.
 “The Facts About Head Lice” and “Guidance for Families on Getting Rid of Head Lice” pamphlets are available from the Main Office to assist you in providing prompt treatment for your child.
 If you have any further questions, please consult your healthcare provider or contact the school nurse at (212) 980-0294 ext.
 1402.

 If your child has head lice, please notify by email all of the following: Ms. Lauraine at Lrademaker@schools.nyc.gov, Ms. Crystal at CClarson@schools.nyc.gov, Ms. Seliger at OSeliger@schools.nyc.gov and your classroom teacher.
 Once the school receives notification from a parent, a notice will be sent home to the affected class advising them that lice has been found among the class and that parents should be vigilant about carefully checking and monitoring hair in their family (no child will be identified).